 Is Seattle safe for solo female travellers?

 Seattle is a cool place for solo female travellers to visit.
-It’s a big city with a ton of stuff to see and do.
+It’s a big city with a ton of stuff to see and places to visit.
 Then again, it’s a big city.
 That means it’s not only got all the benefits of a big city but the hazards and outright dangers that come with it, especially for lone travellers.

 Most of the time though, that’s at night.
 And if you’re used to a city any way you’ll have your own safety routine down to a T anyway.
 Even so, we’ve got together a handy list of our top tips for solo female travellers in Seattle to help you stay safe and have an awesome time!